MISS STEPHANIE WEST CONSULTANT OPHTHALMIC SURGEON 02380 914515

 Peripheral defocus contact lenses

-These are multifocal contact lenses, correcting the distance vision but defocusing the peripheral vision reducing the growth of the eye.
+These are multifocal contact lenses, correcting the distance vision but defocusing the peripheral

 These contact lenses are worn at night and change the shape of the front of the eye (cornea) to correct the blurry vision during the day.
 Once you stop wearing them the myopia returns although it may be that they reduce the progression of myopia.